waheeduk/2D_Hitscan/README.md

 ## Dependecies

-The code is written on top of the (https://github.com/raysan5/raylib/)[raylib library].
+The code is written on top of the [raylib library](https://github.com/raysan5/raylib/).
 The raylib library is a small lightweight library written entirely in C to help encourage video game programming.
 Instructions on how to compile raylib can be found on the [raylib wiki](https://github.com/raysan5/raylib/wiki).

 ## Licence